 Our interviews with teachers indicated that they play little role in developing school policies for curriculum and instruction.
-In general, the teacher's role is not to participate in developing the curriculum, but to implement it.
-Teachers generally feel autonomous in their classrooms, but this freedom is constrained by curriculum and resources.
-Teachers seldom networks beyond their own schools.
-While the phenomenon of teacher isolation is not unknown in general education, it is exacerbated in Jewish education due to the part-time nature of most teachers' work.
+In general, the teacher's role is not to participate in developing the curriculum but to implement it.
+Teachers generally feel autonomous in their classrooms, but this freedom is constrained by set curricula and resources.
+Teachers seldom participate in networks beyond their own schools.
+Moreover, teachers have few opportunities to collaborate with other teachers even within their own schools.
+While the phenomenon of teacher isolation is not unknown in general education, it is exacerbated in Jewish education because of the part-time nature of most teachers' work.

 By and large, teachers are at their institutions to meet their classes and to attend infrequent faculty meetings.
 This is true across all settings.
-Since their agreements with their institutions call for a certain amount of pay for a certain number of contact hours with students, principals are often reluctant to ask them to be present for professional discussions and teachers have accepted the "drop in" structure laid out for them.
+Since their agreements with their institutions call for a certain amount of pay for a certain number of contact hours with students, principals are often reluctant to ask them to be present for professional discussions and teachers have accepted the "drop-in" structure laid out for them.
 The framing of their work agreements and the structure of their work settings conspire to discourage teachers from collaborating together either in curricular areas or on professional matters that extend beyond the classroom walls.
-There are some exceptions, but, in general, teachers lead isolated professional lives that are separated from the conversations that affect their professional futures.
+There are some exceptions, but, in general, teachers lead isolated professional lives and do not participate in the conversations that affect their professional futures.